Stranger In A Strange Land (A Land Of Opportunists)

 Knowing that I am predominantly seen as an opportunity empowers me to be in control of my own situation at all times.
 In a land where poor option taking can have disastrous consequences it is in imperative to keep your wits about you, always.
 Emotional fragility does not forgive.
 Never compromise your own standards and integrity for any opportunist, regardless of how seductive they may appear.
 Even though time-worn experience has provided valuable lessons in fitting in here I will no doubt continue to be a stranger in a strange land.

-Excellent!
-What you say here simply reinforces to me what I have long felt - that only when you're brutally honest with yourself can you be truly happy.
+Absolutely fantastic!
+What you say here reinforces what I have long felt – that only when you're brutally honest with yourself can you be truly happy – and in Thailand where things can be rather different from the West, sometimes you need to ask some serious questions….of yourself.